Los Angeles Petty Theft Attorney

 - The value of the property was $950 of less

 Shoplifting is typically described as taking a small amount of merchandise from a retail store illegally, and can be classified as a misdemeanor or felony offense depending on the value of the items taken.
 Petty theft is the unlawful acquisition of a person or business’s property without their consent whose value does not exceed a certain amount.
 In most cases this amount is $950.
-Related offenses include grand theft, burglary, and robbery.
+Related offenses include grand theft, burglary, embezzlement, and robbery.

 Being charged and convicted with shoplifting or petty theft can be a very serious matter.
 It can carry penalties ranging from fines, restitution, community service and even prison time, depending on the seriousness and severity of the infraction.
 A conviction on a shoplifting or petty theft charge, and the resulting criminal record, can follow you for years into the future and make it difficult for you to get a job, hold certain professional licenses, and apply for credit, among other things.